openluopworld/simon_speck_on_avr/Triathlon-C/README.md

 &nbsp;&nbsp;<b>adiw r28, 63;&nbsp;&nbsp;</b>
 &nbsp;&nbsp;<b>adiw r28, 63;</b><br>
 &nbsp;&nbsp;<b>adiw r28, 50;</b><br>

+4. [**]<a href="http://www.atmel.com/webdoc/AVRLibcReferenceManual/FAQ_1faq_reg_usage.html" target="_blank">What registers are used by the C compiler?</a><br>
+&nbsp;&nbsp;GCC AVR passes arguments from left to right in r25-r8.
+All arguments are aligned to start in even-numbered registers (odd-sized arguments, including char, have one free register above them).
+This allows making better use of the movw instruction on the enhanced core.<br>
+&nbsp;&nbsp;[r18-r27, r30-r31]: You may use them freely in assembler subroutines.
+Calling C subroutines can clobber any of them - the caller is responsible for saving and restoring.
+There is no need to use push and pop for these registers.<br>
+&nbsp;&nbsp;[r2-r17, r28-r29]: Calling C subroutines leaves them unchanged.
+Assembler subroutines are responsible for saving and restoring these registers.
+Therefore, <b>Push</b> and <b>pop</b> instructions should be used to leave the value unchanged if the registers were used.<br>
+&nbsp;&nbsp;[r0, r1]: Fixed registers.
+Never allocated by gcc for local data, but often used for fixed purposes<br>

 # ARM
 1. <b>mov r4, #0xdbac65e0</b> gives the error message "<a href="http://stackoverflow.com/questions/10261300/invalid-constant-after-fixup" target="_blank">invalid constant (dbac65e0) after fieup</a>".<br>